gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".
 Here we talk about normed linear spaces over $\mathbb{R}$ and $\mathbb{C}$.
 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's book "Differential Equations: Theory, Technique and Practice" is also good.
 We will see the proofs of facts learned in Calculus II.

-*I never came across a good introductory book on numerical analysis.*
+*I never came across a good introductory book on numerical analysis.
+In general, you can pick some notes which use GNU Octave or Python for implementing the algorithms.*

 ## Topology ##